Benton Lake Wetland Management District

-Benton Lake Wetland Management District is located in the U.S. state of Montana and is the largest wetland district in the nation.
-Covering an area of 25000 sqmi around Benton Lake, the district extends from the Canada–United States border to Helena, Montana.
+Benton Lake Wetland Management District is the largest wetland management district in the United States, located in the state of Montana.
+Covering an area of 16000 acre around Benton Lake, the district extends from the Canada–United States border to Helena, Montana.
 Within the district are 23 Waterfowl Production Areas under conservation easements with local landowners ensuring these areas will not be developed, yet will remain within private ownership.
 The district is managed by the U.S. Fish and Wildlife Service with headquarters located at Benton Lake National Wildlife Refuge.